sebgl/htpc-download-box/README.md

 #### Docker container

-Put it in the docker-compose file, and make transmission use the vpn container network:
+Put it in the docker-compose file, and make transmissionand/or Deluge use the vpn container network:

 ```yaml
 vpn: